ximpledev/webpack-test/README.md

 ==========

-[commons chunk plugin]
+[caching]

-start using commons chunk plugin
+start using commons-chunk-plugin
-& [chunkhash]
-where chunkhash isn't necessary for beginners
+with the help of [chunkhash]

 > npm i -S lodash
 PS, not -D